Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 We had arrived quite late, they (Gail) seemed pleased to see us.
 Despite it being a party ‘a stay behind’ it was still a pub not a club.
 Those days normal Saturday pub licensing hours were an 11.00pm finish.
 We had arrived after 12.00 and things had already started to wind down.

 At the last minute prior to being ushered out by the doormen I surprised myself and asked her for her phone number.
-Neither of us had a pen.
-Nothing to write it down on or with.
-We could not find, borrow anything either.
+Neither of us had a pen, nothing to write it down with nor to write it on.
 I said I would remember it and she gave it to me 428 5437.
-I said would call her early next week.

-Jeff and I decided that, between us, we could remember her phone number.
-Jeff would remember the first (shorter) part 428 and I, the the longer half 5437.
+Jeff and I decided, between us, we could remember her phone number.
+Jeff would remember the first (shorter) part 428 and I, the longer half 5437.

 What could possibly go wrong?